Coherence Optimization and Best Complex Antipodal Spherical Codes: Acknowledgments

 which can be combined to the equilibrium of~\eqref{eq:erdw}.
-Thus, the global minimum of the generalized potential function $g(C_s(N,M))$ can be expressed by the equilibrium~\eqref{eq:erdw} also in the case of complex vector spaces.
+Consequently, the global minimum of the generalized potential function $g(C_s(N,M))$ can be expressed by the equilibrium~\eqref{eq:erdw} also in the case of complex vector spaces.